ayushdhiman101/recursive-crawler-nodejs/README.md

 ### Repository file description
-1) `crawler-SinglePage.js` - Crawler for a single page, fecthes te data and stores them in json and csv format.
-Exports this data to mongo db backend
+1) `crawler-SinglePage.js` - Crawler for a single page fetches the data and stores them in JSON and CSV format.
+Exports this data to Mongo DB backend
-3) `crawler-MultiPage.js` - Crawler for a n number of pages page (50 in our case), fecthes te data and stores them in json and csv format.
-Exports this data to mongo db backend
+3) `crawler-MultiPage.js` - Crawler for several pages page (50 in our case), fetches the data and stores them in JSON and CSV format.
+Exports this data to mongo dB backend
 4) `questionDB.csv`- CSV file output of the data
 5) `questionBankList.json`- JSON file output of the data